-'''

-Result: PASS
+''' Result: PASS

 The minimum circle that touches all the star lines has a diameter of 0.381 mm.

-The center of the minimum circle is at 1270.0, 1437.2

-'''

 To capture starshot images, film is often used, but a sequence of EPID images can also work for collimator measurements.
 Pylinac can automatically superimpose the images.
 See the literature mentioned in the Overview for more info on acquisition.